 In 2013 the European Commission introduced special measures regarding inspections of wood packaging material associated with certain stone commodities imported into the EU from China.
-In 2014, 191 containerised consignments from china have been inspected, with three non-compliances detected and various phytosanitary measures were imposed including entry refusal (one of the consignments was heavily infested with live longhorn larvae) (Table 31).
-In addition Forest Service carries out monitoring of Portuguese wood packaging material in relation to the treat of pine wood nematode.
+In 2015, 202 containerised consignments from China have been inspected, with five non-compliances detected where appropriate phytosanitary measures were imposed (Table 31).
+In addition, the Forest Service carries out monitoring of Portuguese wood packaging material in relation to the threat of pine wood nematode.